Top ClawHub Skills for Developers

 5. AgentBrowser

-A headless browser skill that allows agents to navigate websites, fill out forms, take screenshots, and extract data.
+AgentBrowser is a headless browser skill for navigating websites, filling out forms, taking screenshots, and extracting data.
 It handles dynamic JavaScript content that simple curl requests miss.

 Key Features: